ppaczek04/weather_data_pipeline/README.md

 This screen shows the active deployment (`weather_daily_local`) together with its schedule, next run time, and historical runs.

-It confirms that the pipeline is configured to run automatically every day at **20:00 (Europe/Warsaw)**.
+It confirms that the pipeline is configured to run automatically every day at **20:00 (Europe/Warsaw)**.  (on the screen different hours, because of testing but in code uploaded code scheduled for 8pm CET (Polish time)).
 You can also manually trigger runs, disable schedules, or inspect deployment metadata.

 ![Deployment Schedule](resources/deployment_schedule.png)